saintsal/supershadowy/index.md

          Like a fireside chat, except everyone in the room can act as your interviewer.

-         To allow everyone a chance but also avoid shallow Q&A, there are a few special rules:
+         To allow everyone a chance to ask, but also avoid shallow Q&A, there are a few special rules:

          - Everyone keeps their mic off.
          - Raise your hand to join as an interviewer.